r0adkll/kimchi/README.md

 abstract class AppComponent
 ```

 In a perfect world this feature shouldn't be needed.
-However, due to legacy setups, poor modularization, and other constraints of modern day software development applications might need to use it.
+However, due to legacy setups, poor modularization, and other constraints of modern day software development, applications might need to use it.

 ## Setup